jennywang24/mutual-fund-comparisons/README.md

-# hello-world
+# mutual-fund-comparisons

-Hello World!

-I'm starting a github repository to work on and share some coding projects and learn how development within this framework works.
+I'm starting this github repository to share some web scraping and data analysis on mutual fund comparisons within a market segment in order to test the correlations between past mutual fund performance vs market segment and future years performance.